Mechree/ML-CS-6840-Project/README.md

 ### Description

+This [dataset](https://data.mendeley.com/datasets/c3792mm5f6/1) contains features for detecting Harmful Algal Blooms (HABs), combining important features like the Bloom Index, chlorophyll levels, and sea surface temperature.
+The parameters cover a range of other factors like Nitrogen, Phosphorus, pH, etc.

-What is the data, preprocessing performed, and unique characteristics?
+~~What is the data~~, preprocessing performed, and unique characteristics?
 Why is this dataset interesting to you.

 ### Model Choice